- Home |

-Marshall University Joan C. Edwards School of Medicine (MU JCESOM) Graduate Program is offering the Summer Research Internship for Minority Students (SRIMS) for its tenth year!
+Marshall University Joan C. Edwards School of Medicine (MU JCESOM) Graduate Program is offering the Summer Research Internship for Minority Students (SRIMS) for its 14th year!

 The SRIMS program includes nine weeks of graduate-level research in the field of biomedical sciences.
-Participants receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and use of state-of-the-art core facilities.
+Participants receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and professional networking.

 The vision behind Marshall’s commitment to this program is twofold: